pedrofenix19/ml_coursera_standford/README.md

 Ensure your system meets the following requirements before running the installation script:
 - Linux or macOS operating system
 - Bash shell
-- Python 3.7+ installed
 - Internet connection (for dependency installation)

 ## Troubleshooting
 If you encounter issues during installation or execution, try the following:
 - Ensure you have execution permissions on the script: `chmod +x data_visualization.sh`
 - Run the script with `sudo` if permission errors occur.
-- Verify that Python 3.7+ is installed: `python3 --version`

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.